Wireless Battery Monitoring Project Description:

-In this tutorial, you will learn how to make your own wireless battery voltage monitoring system using Arduino, Bluetooth module and an Android cell phone.
+In this tutorial, you will learn how to make your own wireless battery voltage monitoring system using Arduino, a Bluetooth module, and an Android cell phone.
 This wireless battery voltage monitoring system can also be used for monitoring the Solar Panels, in fact, you can monitor anything so far the voltage that is to be monitored is less than or equal to 25volts.
+Recently I uploaded another article on the battery voltage monitoring system “Long Range Wireless Battery Voltage Monitoring System using NRF24L01 and HC05 Bluetooth“.
+This time I made a few changes, I added the long-range NRF24L01 Transceiver modules to increase the range.

 Download the Bluetooth App: BlueserialApp battery